ParkerMatthews/CustomToastTutorial/README.md

 [Download Check PNG](https://github.com/ParkerMatthews/CustomToastTutorial/blob/main/img/tick.png)

 Now , you can make this image anything you like but for this tutorial im going to be using a checkmark image.
-Download the image , and then copy and paste it in the drawable-v24 folder , along with other 2 files that should already be in there.
+Download the image , and then copy and paste it in the drawable-v24 folder , along with other 2 ic_launcher files that should already be in there.

 <img src="https://github.com/ParkerMatthews/CustomToastTutorial/blob/main/img/locationofcheckmark.PNG" height="500px"
  width="500px">